Tregole National Park

 Tregole is a national park in South West Queensland, Australia, 603 km west of Brisbane.
 Until the gazetting of the park in 1975, the area was a grazing property.
 The park is located where the brigalow and mulga biospheres meet and has a representative sample of semi-arid ecosystems.

-The park contains almost pure stands of the vulnerable Ooline tree.
-The Ooline stand in Tregole is unusual as the climate is hot and dry.
+The park contains almost pure stands of the vulnerable ooline tree.
+The ooline stand in Tregole is unusual as the climate is hot and dry.

 The park has no camping facilities.
-A day-use area is 10 kilometres south of Morven on the Morven-Bollon Road.
-There is a short (2.1 km) walk in the day-use area.
+There is a day-use area 10 km south of Morven on the Morven–Bollon Road.
+The day-use area has a short (2.1 km) walk.